 I found this particular subseries to be the strongest in their commentary on Western societies.
 While The Truth and Moving Pictures still have a somewhat excited tone in regard to new inventions and developments on the Disc, it becomes pretty clear in Going Postal and Making Money that Terry Pratchett wanted to work through quite a bit of anger.

-If I had to pick the best Discworld books, I’d probably end up somewhere in the Industrial Revolution series because I feel it reaches the pinnacle in combining lovable characters and whimsical fun with scathing critique on politics and economy.
+If I had to pick the best Discworld books, I’d probably end up somewhere in the Industrial Revolution series because I feel it reaches the pinnacle in combining lovable characters and whimsical fun with scathing critique on Western politics and capitalism.

 These books are truly brilliant!